ual-cci/cp-sip/lectures/week_13.md

 This is quite different to the other two rules.
 Whereas separation and cohesion are based on position, alignment is about a boid's velocity.

-I idea here is that we want the flock to move in a **common direction**.
+The idea here is that we want the flock to move in a **common direction**.

 ![](https://upload.wikimedia.org/wikipedia/commons/e/e1/Rule_alignment.gif)